Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Introduction

 \subsection{Contributions of this paper}

 The present paper gives, to the best of the author's knowledge, the first numerical analysis of time-dependent electromagnetic scattering with a nonlinear boundary condition.
-The derivation of the nonlinear time-dependent boundary integral equation results from the combination of techniques presented to treat the acoustic case in \cite{BanjaiRieder},\cite{BanjaiLubich2019} and \cite{BLN20}, with the electromagnetic Calderón operator proposed in \cite{KL17}.
+The derivation of the nonlinear time-dependent boundary integral equation results from the combination of techniques presented \brev for the acoustic scattering setting \erev in \cite{BanjaiRieder},\cite{BanjaiLubich2019} and \cite{BLN20}, with the electromagnetic Calderón operator proposed in \cite{KL17}.
 As such, the present boundary integral equations can be understood as a generalization of the case of linear boundary conditions for electromagnetic scattering, which was presented in \cite{NKL22}.

-While the formulation of the boundary integral equation is the consequence of earlier techniques applied to the present problem, the stability and error analysis conducted in this paper builds on novel techniques and yields new results.
-A particular challenge is the power-law form of the nonlinear boundary condition, which does not fulfill a monotonicity condition as strong as assumed to conduct numerical analysis in the acoustic case \cite{BanjaiLubich2019}.
-The present error analysis includes the following new ideas. \begin{itemize} \item Energy techniques based on time-discrete transmission problems, where errors and defects are rewritten through Green's formula in terms of discrete fields away from the boundary, were derived and utilized. \item The stability analysis was conducted in the presence of a weak monotonicity condition fulfilled by the nonlinearity (as provided by Lemma~\ref{lem:pointwise-bounds-a}).
-This difficulty is circumvented by an a priori estimate on the numerical solution and a series of Hölder inequalities. \item A new discrete partial integration inequality for Runge-Kutta convolution quadrature discretizations based on Radau IIA multistage methods is shown and utilized. \item Time-harmonic bounds with superior dependence on the Laplace parameter $s$ of the potential operators for the time-harmonic Maxwell's equations, in the context of the functional analytic setting of the nonlinearity, are shown and employed to obtain pointwise error bounds of the numerical solution away from the boundary. \end{itemize}
+While the formulation of the boundary integral equation \brev arises from applying established techniques to the present \erev problem, the stability and error analysis conducted in this paper builds on novel techniques and yields new results.
+A particular challenge is the power-law form of the nonlinear boundary condition, which does not fulfill a monotonicity condition \brev as strong as required for \erev the numerical analysis in the acoustic case \cite{BanjaiLubich2019}.
+The present error analysis includes the following new ideas. \begin{itemize} \item Energy techniques based on time-discrete transmission problems, where errors and defects are rewritten through Green's formula in terms of discrete fields away from the boundary, were derived and utilized. \item The stability analysis \brev is conducted \erev in the presence of a weak monotonicity condition fulfilled by the nonlinearity (as provided by Lemma~\ref{lem:pointwise-bounds-a}).
+This difficulty is circumvented by an a priori estimate on the numerical solution and a series of Hölder inequalities. \item A new discrete partial integration inequality for Runge-Kutta convolution quadrature discretizations based on Radau IIA multistage methods is shown and utilized. \item Time-harmonic bounds with superior dependence on the Laplace parameter $s$ of the potential operators for the time-harmonic Maxwell's equations, in the context of the functional analytic setting of the nonlinearity, are shown and employed to obtain pointwise error bounds \brev for \erev the numerical solution away from the boundary. \end{itemize}